GrapesJS/react/README.md

 The goal of this library is not to provide UI components but simple wrappers around the core GrapesJS modules and let you define your own UI components and access easily the GrapesJS API.

-> WARNING: This library is NOT intended to render your React components inside the GrapesJS canvas, here it's all about the custom UI around the canvas itself.
+> **Warning**: This library is NOT intended to render your React components inside the GrapesJS canvas, here it's all about the custom UI around the canvas itself.